simh/simh/README.md

-    ON                               Establish or cancel an ON condition dispatch IF                               Test some simulator state and conditionally execute commands IF (C-style-expression)          Test some simulator state and conditionally execute commands CD                               Change working directory
+    ON                               Establish or cancel an ON condition dispatch IF                               Test some simulator state and conditionally execute commands IF (C-style-expression)          Test some simulator state and conditionally execute commands ELSE                             commands to execute when the previous IF wasn't true CD                               Change working directory
     SET DEFAULT                      Change working directory
     PWD                              Show working directory